cellis212/Insurance-Manager/README.md

 ## Acknowledgments

-- Project designed for educational purposes in insurance and risk management courses
+- Developed as part of the Risk Management and Insurance course curriculum
-- Built with modern R and Shiny frameworks
+- Uses the Darkly Shiny theme for UI components
-- Simulation models based on academic finance and insurance principles
+- Built with R and Shiny framework